sebymiano/un-orchestrator/use-cases/elastic_router/deployment_scripts/README.md

     $ sudo vagrant --docker-registry-username=myusername --docker-registry-password=mypassword --vm-memory=1024 --vm-cores=2 up
 please replace *myusername* and *mypassword* with actual username and password (without any quotation marks).

 This command makes Vagrant to download Ubuntu (trusty64) image from registry and start the provisioning process.
-It is the provisioning process that executes *deploy.py* and *install-playbook.yml* scripts.
-Please note that provisioning is a long process which may take several minutes (approx. 90 minutes).
+It is the provisioning process that in turn executes deployment scripts *deploy.py* and *install-playbook.yml*.
+Please note that provisioning is a long process which may take several minutes (approx. 90 minutes as shown in our tests).
 You may see output messages on console when *deploy.py* is being executed however no messages are displayed during the execution of *install-playbook.yml* script.
-At the end of provisioning process status of the execution is displayed.
+At the end of provisioning process, a status of the execution is displayed.
 In case of any errors, provisioning process can be triggered again as explained below.

 ### Provisioning
 As stated above, provisioning process is triggered when you execute above command.
-However it can also be rerun afterwards using following command
+However it can also be rerun at anytime using the following command:

     $ cd <path/to/deployment_scripts>
     $ sudo vagrant --docker-registry-username=myusername --docker-registry-password=mypassword provision
 please replace *myusername* and *mypassword* with actual username and password (without any quotation marks).

 ### SSH Access
-Once guest machine is up, a SSH access is available with following command
+Once guest virtual machine is up, an SSH access is available with following command:

     sudo vagrant ssh
 This will log you in as user *vagrant*.
 Use *sudo* to get root access.

 In addition, Vagrant also supports other operations on guest virtual machine.
-The detail of which is available via Vagrant help.
+The detail of which is available in Vagrant help.

 ## Post Deployment
-*deploy.py* script allows to rebuild the docker images from the component source code e.g., in case the source code has been modified after it was cloned (The UN-orchestrator repository is cloned in guest virtual machine under the path: /opt/unify/un-orchestrator).
+*deploy.py* script allows to rebuild the docker images from the component source code e.g., in case the source code has been modified after it was cloned.
+(The UN-orchestrator repository is cloned in guest virtual machine under the path: /opt/unify/un-orchestrator).
 This script takes following command line arguments:

 * **-i or --interactive**: This puts the script in an interactive mode.
 * **-u or --username**: This has direct correspondence with *--docker-registry-username* argument discussed above.